.22 Winchester Magnum Rimfire: Dimensions and loading

 The .22 WMR uses a larger case than the more popular .22 LR, both in diameter and length.
 The .22 WMR case is a lengthened version of the older .22 WRF and both of these cartridges have the bullet seated within the case, instead of using a heeled bullet as in the .22 LR.
 In the most common modern .22 WMR loadings using a 40 gr bullet, the combination of more powder and higher sustained pressures gives velocities of 1875 ft/s from a rifle and 1500 ft/s from a handgun.
 A .22 WMR round will not fit into the chamber of a .22 LR firearm due to the greater length and width of the case dimensions.

 Although the bullet diameters are the same, the larger .22 WMR chamber does not support the smaller .22 LR cartridge.
 Firing the smaller .22 LR round in a .22 WMR chamber results in swollen or split cartridge cases, high-pressure gas leakage from the rear of the chamber, and bullets striking the chamber throat out of alignment, which can result in injury to the shooter or bystander and which does result in poor ammunition performance.

 Gun makers offer .22 revolver models with cylinders chambered either in .22 LR or in .22 WMR and as convertible kits with both cylinders which allow the shooter to easily switch calibers on the same firearm.

 Uses

 Since the .22 WMR uses bullets comparable in weight to the .22 Long Rifle, but is considerably faster, it shoots flatter and farther and hits harder at all ranges.
 The same 40 gr bullet from a .22 WMR at 100 yard still has 50% more kinetic energy than .22 LR at the muzzle.
 The .22 WMR provides improved penetration and more reliable expansion at longer ranges with expanding bullets.

 If sighted in for maximum point blank range on a 3 in high target, the 40 gr .22 WMR has an effective range of nearly 125 yard.
-This makes the .22 WMR an effective short to medium-range varmint rifle and hunting rifle cartridge.
-The .22 WMR can effectively kill small game such as rabbits, hares, groundhogs, prairie dogs, foxes, raccoons, opossums, and coyotes.
-The relatively quiet report and negligible recoil also make it a very pleasant target and plinking round to shoot for extended periods.
+This makes the .22 WMR a short to medium-range varmint rifle and hunting rifle cartridge.
+The .22 WMR can kill small game such as rabbits, hares, groundhogs, prairie dogs, foxes, raccoons, opossums, and coyotes.